orat/Gaalop/README.md

 # Java Configuration
 - To use this version of Gaalop install a current version of Java, e.g. V25
 - Check if the current version is configured: 1.
 The system environment variable JAVA_HOME has to be set to the folder of the current Java version.
 2. The user environment variable Path must include the path the the subfolder "bin" this Java version.
+- Your can open a shell and with the command "java -version" you can test if Java is well configured.

 # Whats new in this fork
 - UI to visualize product tables